pate0423/Minecraftserver/README.md

 # Minecraftserver
 Here is preconfigured Minecraft server running on Ubuntu with latest update.

-Download the Zip file(once its available).
+Download the Zip file using link: https://mega.nz/file/eSoVBbwR

 Extract to your desired location.